Diocesan Boys' School: Early 20th century

 Planned Development of Mong Kok in 1926.

 In 1902, the school was renamed the Diocesan Boys' School and Orphanage.
 It is unclear when the school was renamed the Diocesan Boys' School, although the name was used as early as 1918.

 Rev. William Featherstone, headmaster from 1918 to 1931, introduced the prefects' system, a house system and Speech Day.
 He also moved the school from Bonham Road to a hill site in Mong Kok.
 Construction was completed in 1926.
 In February 1927, the British military authorities took the school for use as a hospital for one year.

-When war broke out in China in 1937, the school showed its support towards the Chinese Nationalist Party.
+When the Second Sino-Japanese War broke out in China in 1937, the school showed its support towards the Chinese Nationalist Party.
 In January 1938, a shoe-shining club was organised under the permission of Rev. Christopher Sargent to raise funds for the Nationalist government.
 Boys went to schools around Hong Kong and polished shoes for teachers and students.
 In 1939, there was a school strike when a student with Japanese citizenship was appointed as head prefect.

 During the Japanese occupation of Hong Kong, most of the school staff, including then-headmaster Gerald Goodban, were imprisoned.
 The school building was transformed into a military hospital for soldiers of the Imperial Japanese Army.